Goodreads helps you keep track of books you want to read.

 Y'know I feel sorry for Pynchon.
 He's gained a reputation as a 'difficult writer'.
 This problem plagues Faulkner as well.
 People go into Pynchon's and Faulkner's novels and quickly realise that things happen very differently in here and thus, unnerved by the shock of the new, hastily retreat.
 It's a pity.
 My best advice for reading Pynchon?
 Stop trying to understand everything.
 If a passage, or a page, or hell, even a whole chapter doesn't make any sense, don't bother yourself over it.
 Just move..more

-Shelves: fiction, american-20th-c, post-modern, novels
+really liked it Shelves: fiction, american-20th-c, post-modern, novels

 I know everyone thinks that this - along with Gravity's Rainbow - is Pynchon's masterpiece and yes, Oedipa Maas is one crazy-ass protagonist and an incredible addition to the post-modern canon.
 The story itself was funny and absurd and exciting.
 I guess I just wanted a conclusion.
 Sort of like with V where I was really invested but then was like, ummm so what does this all mean?